Holistic & Alternative Approaches to Sleep Apnea Relief

 What if my exercises aren’t working?

 If you’ve been consistently performing oropharyngeal exercises for at least 30 minutes a day over three consecutive months, there’s a good chance you need additional therapy.
-Schedule a consultation with Dr. Clinton by dialing (972) 73-SLEEP or submitting a request with our contact form.
+Schedule a consultation with a qualified sleep dentist.

 What else can I do to control my sleep apnea?